Ancient Theatre Plovdiv 2026: Tickets, Events & History

 Nearby Roman Attractions in Plovdiv

 The theatre makes most sense when you connect it with the rest of Roman Philippopolis.
 Walk downhill to the Plovdiv Roman Stadium at Dzhumaya Square, where part of the ancient sports arena remains visible below the modern pedestrian zone.
 The Roman Forum and Odeon sit closer to the Central Post Office and show the administrative side of the city.
-The Bishop's Basilica, with its large mosaic floors, adds the early Christian layer that followed Roman urban life.
+The Bishop's Basilica, with its large mosaic floors, adds the early Christian layer that followed Roman urban life and features in our Plovdiv museums guide.

 If you have half a day, pair the Ancient Theatre with the Roman Stadium and Old Town lanes.
 If you have a full day, add the Forum, Odeon, and Bishop's Basilica, then leave time for a coffee or meal in Kapana or the pedestrian center.
 Use this quick comparison when deciding how much to include: